benjamin-awd/StatementSensei/README.md

 Statement Sensei can be run as an offline application on Windows, MacOS or Linux.

-> ⚠️ Note: Windows does not work currently due to upstream build issuess with `pdftotext`.
+> ⚠️ Note: Windows does not work currently due to upstream build issues with `pdftotext`.

 The offline application runs Streamlit locally, and uses a [WebView](https://tauri.app/v1/references/webview-versions/) window to view the browser frontend at http://localhost:8501.